DataDog/documentation/content/en/containers/kubernetes/tag.md

 {{% /tab %}}
 {{< /tabs >}}

 **Note**: Custom metrics may impact billing.
-See the [custom metrics billing page][4] for more information.
+See the [custom metrics billing page][3] for more information.

-## Namespace labels as tags
+### Namespace labels as tags

-Starting with Agent v7.27+, the Agent can collect labels for a given namespace and use them as tags to attach to all metrics emitted by all pods in this namespace:
+Starting with Agent v7.27+, the Agent can collect labels for a given namespace and use them as tags to attach to all metrics, traces, and logs emitted by all pods in this namespace:

 {{< tabs >}}
 {{% tab "Operator" %}}